-The Company's principal activity is to provide property services to other Morgan Stanley Group undertakings and acts as an intermediate holding company.
+The principal activity of the Company is to provide employment services to other Morgan Stanley Group undertakings.

 The Company's ultimate parent undertaking and controlling entity is Morgan Stanley, which, together with the Company and Morgan Stanley's other subsidiary undertakings, form the "Morgan Stanley Group".
 The Company's immediate parent undertaking is Morgan Stanley International Limited, which, together with its subsidiaries forms the "MSI Group".